-The size of the space reserved for your screenshot or diagram is 3.75" (high) by 3.0" (wide).
-This is an aspect ratio of 1280 pixels by 1024 pixels.
-If possible, pick an image with the exact same aspect ratio so that it fills the entire space.
-Create your image with as high a resolution as possible.
+The size of the space reserved for your artwork is 3.5" (high) by 3.75" (wide).
+Create your images with as high a resolution as possible.

 After selecting some possible candidate images, insert them into the template, resize them to fit, and them print so you can get an idea of how they will look on paper.
 Most likely you will not be able to read small text.